wazuh/wazuh-qa/tests/end_to_end/test_aws_infrastructure_monitoring/README.md

 ## Global requirements

+- Python 3 installed in the managed node
 - Credentials (access key ID and secret access key) of an IAM User with permissions to:
   - Create S3 Buckets
   - Get data from S3 Buckets